What do officers deal with on a busy Halloween night in Aberdeen? The P&J joins officers on the beat

 Hundreds of revellers in fancy dress costumes hit the streets of Aberdeen on Halloween, alongside police ready to maintain the peace.

-For officers on the beat in the city centre, this is one of the busiest nights.
+For officers on the beat in the city centre, this is one of their busiest nights.

 And with Halloween this year falling on a Friday and pay day weekend, it gave many the chance to celebrate in style.